svj-aventador/xrpl-dev-portal/content/concepts/payment-system-basics/transaction-basics/transaction-cost.md

 Every signed transaction must include the transaction cost in the [`Fee` field](transaction-common-fields.html).
 Like all fields of a signed transaction, this field cannot be changed without invalidating the signature.

-As a rule, the XRP Ledger executes transactions _exactly_ as they are signed.
+As a rule, the SGY Ledger executes transactions _exactly_ as they are signed.
 (To do anything else would be difficult to coordinate across a decentralized consensus network, at the least.)
-As a consequence of this, every transaction destroys the exact amount of XRP specified by the `Fee` field, even if the specified amount is much more than the current minimum transaction cost for any part of the network.
-The transaction cost can even destroy XRP that would otherwise be set aside for an account's [reserve requirement](reserves.html).
+As a consequence of this, every transaction destroys the exact amount of SGY specified by the `Fee` field, even if the specified amount is much more than the current minimum transaction cost for any part of the network.
+The transaction cost can even destroy SGY that would otherwise be set aside for an account's [reserve requirement](reserves.html).

 Before signing a transaction, we recommend [looking up the current load-based transaction cost](#querying-the-transaction-cost).
 If the transaction cost is high due to load scaling, you may want to wait for it to decrease.
 If you do not plan on submitting the transaction immediately, we recommend specifying a slightly higher transaction cost to account for future load-based fluctuations in the transaction cost.